UrAvgCoder/Springboot-RabbitMQ-Communication/README.md

 A basic exposure to RabbitMQ communication between Microservices

 ## What is this?
 This is a simple demo project created using Springboot which utilizes a non-http(s) way of communication between the Microservices.
 This might be useful to others or to my future self.
-There are hundreds of tutorails which explain about communication b/w Microservices using HTTP but felt this is not exposed much so here we are.
+There are hundreds of tutorails which explain about communication b/w Microservices using HTTP but very minimal when it comes to non-http(s) that is AMQP, so felt this is not exposed much so here we are.

 ## What does it include?
 1) Communication using RabbitMQ